 For complete beginners, Tignes is the ideal place to learn to ski or snowboard with four nursery zones where first time skiers and snowboarders can take to the slopes for their first ever ski run.
 Located throughout the villages which make up Tignes, the nursery slopes in Le Lac and Val Claret are just a short walk from Mark Warner’s hotels in Tignes, Chalet Hotel L’Ecrin and Chalet Hotel Aiguille Percée.

 There are a number of ski schools in and around Tignes for beginners to learn.
-Mark Warner work closely with the ski school Evolution 2 in both Tignes and Val d'Isere and lessons can be pre-booked before you leave for your trip.
+Mark Warner work closely with the ski school Evolution 2 in Tignes and lessons can be pre-booked before you leave for your trip.
 Ski schools aren’t just for beginners, offering a range of lessons from complete beginner to off-piste and cross country.
 A great way to explore the mountains safely with an experienced professional, it is common for people to take a lesson if they feel like their skiing level has plateaued and wish to increase their skill set.
 Groups are created based on skiing ability and age with both adult and children’s classes are available.
 It is also possible to have private lessons with an instructor.